 In addition to funding, we can help provide access to data and research participants through access to its corporate members, amongst others, who wish to be involved in cutting edge research activities.
 By providing a platform for research at its events, publications and journals and through the use of its media channels, we can aid researchers with disseminating findings and help measure the impact of their work.

 What is eligibility and level of funding available?

 Lower tier proposals looking for seed funding will be typically funded at £5,000 each whilst larger higher tier submissions of a much larger scale, ambition and impact will be typically funded at £25,000.
 We are happy to consider match-funding or co-funded submissions.

 Applications and proposals are open to all UK-residents (including: academics and researchers, students, the APM volunteer community and project practitioners etc.) and globally to academics and researchers at non-UK recognised Higher Education Institutions.

 Both individual and collaborative proposals are welcomed as are interdisciplinary projects.
 The number of studies awarded funding will vary from year to year depending on the quality of submissions and priorities.

 What should the proposal contain and what themes should it address?

 The awareness of mental health and wellbeing issues in societies is increasing.
 The Organisation for Economic Co-operation and Development (OECD)’s report shows the whole of Europe is struggling with the burden of mental ill health, which affects an estimated 84 million people – one in six.
-The cost to the UK economy is in line with the average for Europe at 4 per cent of GDP (approximately costing £94 billion per year).

 This research project is a critical evaluation of current methods used by project planners and evaluators in the public and third sectors to quantify social benefits and costs.